-SECTION 2 - PUBLIC EDUCATION AND OUTREACH 2.0 THE STORMWATER COORDINATOR
+SECTION 2 - PUBLIC EDUCATION AND OUTREACH

+2.0 THE STORMWATER COORDINATOR

-The District has designated the Director of Facilities as its Stormwater Coordinator, responsible for developing and implementing the 'in-house" SWMP.
-The Stormwater Coordinator is the point of contact for all issues related to the SWMP.
+The District has designated the Director of Facilities as its Stormwater Coordinator, responsible for developing and implementing the SWMP.
+The Stormwater Coordinator shall be the point of contact for all issues related to the SWMP.